 In only two years, more than a million emergency alarm responses have been avoided by having ADT customers use Alarm Messenger to interact with ADT’s monitoring centers.
 There are now more than 3.4 million ADT customers enrolled in the service.
-This has reduced false alarms from these customers by 54 percent year to date.
+This has reduced false alarms from these customers by 54%t year to date.

 “Alarm Messenger is running really well,” said Folsom, highlighting the reduction in calls that ADT agents place to dispatch now that people can identify false alarms with their smartphones.
 “But we’re most excited about the future as we will be able to get audio and video into the workflow which will help to give the customer, and potentially the dispatcher, infinitely more information about what’s going on at the alarm source.”